 1. Racking up interest during your grace period

 Students with subsidized federal loans are off the hook when it comes to accruing interest during the grace period.
-Unsubsidized federal loans, on the other hand, accrue interest while you are in school, during the grace period, as well as during forbearance.
+Other federal loans, on the other hand, do accrue interest while you’re in school and during the grace period, as well as during forbearance.

-However, you don’t have to pay that interest until it’s officially time to start making student loan payments.
-But that doesn’t mean it’s a good idea to wait.
+It’s true that you don’t have to pay that interest until it’s officially time to start paying your student loans after graduation — but that doesn’t mean it’s a good idea to wait.

-If you do not pay interest on an unsubsidized student loan, the interest is capitalized — that is, added to the principal balance of your loan.
-That means your principal balance will not only get bigger, but you’ll pay even more in interest since it is calculated based upon your principal balance.
+Keep in mind that interest accrues daily, and if you don’t pay interest on an unsubsidized student loan, it becomes capitalized — that is, added to the principal balance of your loan.
+That means your balance will not only get bigger, but you’ll essentially pay interest on your unpaid interest.